 Please note that Human Resources and/or Faculty policies with regard to employment apply, and nothing in this policy implies otherwise.

 All paperwork related to Georgetown-sponsored permanent residency must go through OGS to ensure accuracy and consistency of University information that is sent to the U.S. Government.
-The international applicant or University department may choose to hire an attorney to file the paperwork.
-However, all paperwork must be sent to the U.S Government by OGS.
-Exception: Employees cannot use an outside attorney to file a Labor Certification application.
+Upon approval by OGS, the University department may choose to hire an attorney to file the paperwork.
+However, all paperwork must be approved by and sent to the U.S. Government by OGS.
 Immigration paperwork signed by faculty supervisors or principal investigators without approval from both OGS and the Department Chair is not considered valid documentation.

 The Sponsorship Process

 There are four categories used by Georgetown to seek permanent residency for its employees: Alien of Extraordinary Ability, Outstanding Professor/ Researcher, National Interest Waiver and Labor Certification.
 For specific eligibility requirements, please see the Permanent Residency Request Forms.
 There are two or three steps in applying for permanent residency, depending on the classification being requested.